 Red Pine has its needles arranged in bundles of two.

-Spruce has single needles attached to the stem — the needles are square-ish, sharply pointed, and will roll easily between your fingers.
+Spruce has single needles attached to the stem — the needles are square-ish, sharply pointed, and they will roll easily between your fingers.

 Fir also has single needles attached to the stem — the needles are flat and will not roll between your fingers.